Saving money can be difficult to commit to, but if you start now, you can set yourself up for the future you've always hoped for.

 Creating and sticking to a budget is one of the best ways to save money and spend wisely to avoid throwing away more than you make.

-5. Set Up Automatic Savings
+6. Set Up Automatic Savings

 Remove choice from the equation by automatically designating a certain amount of your paycheck into your savings account every month.
+Setting up direct deposit or automatic transfers makes it easy to save money automatically.

 This method ensures that you will be less tempted to spend your money on indulgences and more committed to meeting your savings goals.

-6. Make Smart Investments
+8. Make Smart Investments

 Once you get into a routine of saving money, you can begin to use these savings for smart investments.
+Investing in mutual funds or opening an investment account can help you grow your wealth for the near future.

 Don't let your money sit in a savings account that provides you with less than 1% interest.
 You won't even be able to beat inflation, meaning your money won't grow at all!
 What's the point of that?